Prostitution in Nevada

 Sex trafficking affects all races and genders.
 The traffickers use methods such as force, violence, isolation, threats against the victims, threats against family members, and nonconsensual (forced) drug use to lure and keep their victims compliant.

-Some estimates claim there are about 5,600 male, female, and child sex trafficking victims in the State of Nevada, but the Nevada Coalition to Prevent the Commercial Sexual Exploitation of Children estimates that there was approximately 5,687 child victims of sex trafficking in Nevada.
-The FBI has named Las Vegas as one of 13 High Intensity Child Prostitution Areas. https://impact-nv.org/human-trafficking.
+Some estimates claim there are about 5,600 male, female, and child sex trafficking victims in the State of Nevada, but the Nevada Coalition to Prevent the Commercial Sexual Exploitation of Children estimates that there were approximately 5,687 child victims of sex trafficking in Nevada.
+The FBI has named Las Vegas as one of 13 High-Intensity Child Prostitution Areas. https://impact-nv.org/human-trafficking.

 Resources for victims